AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/authoring/projects/managing.md

 ### Exibir projetos ativos/inativos {#viewing-active-inactive-projects}

 To toggle between your active and inactive projects, in the **Projects** console, click **Toggle Active Projects**.
-Se o ícone tiver uma marca de seleção ao lado dele, ele exibirá os projetos ativos.
+If the icon has a check mark next to it, it is displaying the active projects.

 ![Botão Alternar projetos ativos](/help/sites-cloud/authoring/assets/projects-active.png)